dahun73/kogo2021/KOGO_HanNaKim.md

 - Alpha diversity
     - Shannon’s diversity index (a quantitative measure of community richness)
-    - Observed OTUs (a qualitative measure of community richness)
+    - Observed Features (a qualitative measure of community richness)
     - Faith’s Phylogenetic Diversity (a qualitiative measure of community richness that incorporates phylogenetic relationships between the features)
     - Evenness (or Pielou’s Evenness; a measure of community evenness)
 - Beta diversity